MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-yammer-to-the-navigation-bar-for-sharepoint-server.md

 # Add Yammer to the SharePoint Server navigation

- **Summary:** Use a toggle switch to determine whether to show the SharePoint Newsfeed link or Yammer on the navigation bar in SharePoint Server.
+ **Summary:** Show the Yammer tile or the SharePoint Newsfeed link in SharePoint Server navigattion.

-You can choose whether users see a link to Newsfeed or Yammer in the site navigation by using a simple toggle switch.
+You can choose whether users see a link to Yammer or Newsfeed in the site navigation.

 The user account that is performing this procedure must be a member of the Farm Administrators group.